Necromant640/Calculator/README.md

 # Calculator
-This is my first GUI calculator
+This is my first GUI calculator.
+To start using it you just need to download .exe file and double click on it :)